 Mellin recalls, "I answered the phone and heard the deep, soft voice of Fari Amini.
 He said he had received my materials.
 He paused for what seemed like an eternity, and then, with an almost accusatory tone, he inquired, 'Where do you live?'
 I told him.
 He responded, 'You have discovered a public health way of rewiring the limbic brain.
 You could live anywhere in the world, but you live only one mile from me!'"

-They parted amicably, but this was the last brunch that Mellin was invited to attend.
-However, she began to see the method as a potential way to rewire the emotional brain.
+Their subsequent meetings helped Mellin see the method as a potential way to rewire the emotional brain.
 Her next book on the method, The Pathway, became a New York Times bestseller.
 This book helped introduce the method to the public, and it also brought it to the attention of Igor Mitrovic, MD, a neuroscientist and professor of physiology at UCSF, who helped move the method to the next level of scientific rigor.

-As the story goes, Marta Margetta, MD, a stress researcher at UCSF, spotted a publisher’s advertisement of Mellin’s book in a health journal.
-Her partner, Igor Mitrovic, (see his "last lecture" speech at UCSF about the method) had been quite stressed.
+As the story goes, Marta Margetta, MD, a stress researcher at UCSF, spotted a publisher's advertisement for Mellin's book in a health journal.
+Her partner, Igor Mitrovic, (see his last lecture at UCSF about the method) had been quite stressed.
 Margetta encouraged him to read The Pathway, as it was written by another faculty member at the university.

 Mitrovic tried an emotional technique from the book.
 In just a few minutes, he felt a glow all over and thought, “How did this woman figure this out?”
 Right away, he contacted Mellin, joined a group program to learn the method, and within months was collaborating with Mellin.